JM1/ansible-collection-jm1-libvirt/README.md

 ## Usage and Playbooks

-You can either call modules by their Fully Qualified Collection Namespace (FQCN), like `jm1.libvirt.domain`, or you can call modules by their short name if you list the `jm1.libvirt` collection in the playbook's `collections`, like so:
+You can either call modules by their Fully Qualified Collection Name (FQCN), like `jm1.libvirt.domain`, or you can call modules by their short name if you list the `jm1.libvirt` collection in the playbook's `collections`, like so:

 ```yaml
 ---